-We have audited the financial report of Aegis Aged Care Group Pty Ltd ATF Sandstrom Unit Trust (the Trust), which comprises the statement of financial position as at 30 June 2023, statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and the directors' declaration.
+We have audited the financial report of Aegis Aged Care Group Pty Ltd ATF Sandstrom Unit Trust (the "Trust"), which comprises the statement of financial position as at 30 June 2024, statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information and the directors' declaration.

-In our opinion, the accompanying financial report of Aegis Aged Care Group Pty Ltd ATF Sandstrom Unit Trust is in accordance with the Aged Care Act 1997, including:
+In our opinion, the accompanying financial report of the Trust is in accordance with the Aged Care Act 1997, including:

-- i. giving a true and fair view of the Trust's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards (including Australian Accounting Interpretations).
+- i. giving a true and fair view of the Trust's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards (including Australian Accounting Interpretations).